 We could even go so far as to say she is responsible for all those other nuggets of goodness.
 Those morsels of butterscotch, peanut butter and white chocolate we get to enjoy in much the same way we enjoy our chocolate delights.
 Nothing, though, rates quite as high as the chocolate chip cookie that Ruth Grave Wakefield brought to us in 1937.
 No, nothing.

 HOW TO OBSERVE

 Make your favorite chocolate chip cookies and throw some extra chocolate chips into the mix!
+Give this recipe a try.
 Post on social media using #ChocolateChipCookieDay.

 Within our research, we were unable to find the origins of this holiday.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!